Table of Contents

 Once you’ve decided who to ask, it’s time to make your formal requests.
 Formal requests usually come in the form of a written letter.
 However, it’s not considered good etiquette to simply send your request letter to your potential referrers.
 It’s a good idea to try to schedule meetings with your chosen references so that you can ask them in person if they’d be willing to write a recommendation letter for you.

-If it’s not possible to do an in-person meeting, you can ask them via e-mail or over the phone instead.
+If it’s not possible to have an in-person meeting, you can ask them via e-mail or over the phone instead.
 If they agree, then you can follow up with more details and send your formal written request.

 The formal written request for recommendation helps maintain professional courtesy while also providing your references with the information they need to compose your recommendation.